Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 After World War II, Gordes began attracting visitors.
 Artists moved here, captivated by the picturesque narrow streets but also by the sweeping views over the Provence region.
 Most famous of these were Marc Chagall and Victor Vasarely.

 The narrow alleys of Gordes are a joy to explore.
 (Please make sure you've got the right walking shoes – this is NOT the time to test your new Italian heels).
-Like many of these hilltop villages, Gordes is a hilly town, with plenty of bumpy ups and downs.
+The most beautiful villages in Luberon are often hilly, as is Gordes, with plenty of bumpy ups and downs.
 Even the cobblestones have cobblestones: you'll notice that some cobblestone streets have steps going up the center; donkeys used these, their cartwheels crawling alongside on the flatter surfaces.

 On market days you'll be able to pick up local produce, but it's also the most crowded day and with parking at a premium, you may wish to choose your battles.